 4.1 AONR-Leaching Breakpoint Relationship

 In this study, we used long-term model simulation experiments to understand the role of cropping system selection in determining the response of N leaching to fertilizer N rate across 8 rain-fed environments.
-The environmental and financial implications of losing N via leaching at a greater rate above the breakpoint than below makes estimating this breakpoint crucial for policy makers and farmers alike.
+Estimating the leaching/fertilizer breakpoint is crucial for policy makers and farmers alike given the environmental and financial implications of losing N via leaching at a greater rate above the breakpoint than below.

-Our findings were consistent with that of Zhou and Butterbach-Bahl’s [1] meta-analysis: the leaching breakpoint occurs at N rates that are at least 15% above AONR in maize.
-We were able to expand upon this previous finding as they made no distinction between continuous and rotated maize and we found that system selection impacts where that breakpoint occurs.
-Moreover, in our analysis, we found that the breakpoint was not a function of site or year, only cropping system, whereas AONR was strongly dictated by both site and year.
-As mentioned earlier, the strength of our analysis that allows us to make such conclusions confidently sources from our ability to simulate long-term experiments rather than rely on data from shorter-term experiments.
+Our findings were consistent with that of Zhou and Butterbach-Bahl’s [1] meta-analysis: the leaching breakpoint occurs at N rates that are at least 15% above the AONR in maize (our breakpoint was at 66% above the AONR in the maize-soybean rotation and 16% in continuous maize).
+Our results expand upon this previous finding as Zhou and Butterbach-Bahl [1] made no distinction between continuous and rotated maize and we found that system selection impacts where that breakpoint occurs.
+Moreover, in our analysis, we found that the breakpoint was not a function of site or year, only cropping system, whereas AONR was strongly influenced by both site and year.
+Basing our analysis on long-term simulated experiments rather than on data from shorter-term experiments strengthens our confidence in these conclusions.

 4.2 Rotation Effect

-Above the breakpoint, leaching per unit N applied in a single season of continuous maize increased at a rate 1.5 times that of a full 2-year cycle of a maize-soybean rotation.
+Above the breakpoint, leaching per unit N applied in a single year of continuous maize increased at a rate 1.5 times that of a full 2-year cycle of a maize-soybean rotation.
 There was also a larger buffer between the AONR and breakpoint in the maize-soybean rotation than in continuous maize.

 In APSIM, the size of the leachable N pool in each soil layer is calculated as the balance of mineralized soil N (either sourcing from soil organic matter or N fertilizer) that is not immobilized, denitrified, or taken up by the plant.
 The actual fate of this N is driven by the drainage of water through the soil profile.
 The model showed that at low N rates, the mineralized soil N pool was smaller under continuous maize than under the rotated system.
 When the fertilizer input exceeded the breakpoint, the mineralized N pool under continuous maize increased to the same size as that under rotation.
 This increase has also been found in field experiments where increasing the applied N rate above a certain threshold N rate (between 100 and 200 kg N/ha) increased the mineralized soil N pool under continuous maize systems more than under rotated systems [65,66].
 This system-dependent effect of fertilizer on the mineralized N pool size is further evidence of a greater leaching risk under continuous maize in response to increases in N fertilizer rates.